acend/kubernetes-basics-training/content/en/docs/06.0/_index.en.md

 Basically, there are two different kinds of checks that can be implemented:

 * Liveness probes are used to find out if an application is still running
-* Readiness probes tell us if the application es ready to receive requests (which is especially relevant for above-mentioned rolling updates)
+* Readiness probes tell us if the application is ready to receive requests (which is especially relevant for above-mentioned rolling updates)

 These probes can be implemented as HTTP checks, container execution checks (the execution of a command or script inside a container), or TCP socket checks.